Kanad-Patel/AI_Course/README.md

 ### If you get an error stating 404 No accelerator found,

 You will have to change the repository mirror of the Pi.
+Run this command on your pi terminal.

 ```console
 sudo nano /etc/apt/sources.list